• About TTT

 I’ve zipped in other states, and you’ll be happy to know that my favorite zip lines are here in the Lone Star State.

-Brody before we headed up the Palo Duro Canyon to zipline.
+Brody and I, before we headed up the Palo Duro Canyon to zipline.
 The year 2013.

 And after.

-My first ever zip line experience was here at Palo Duro Canyon.
+My first-ever zip line experience was here at Palo Duro Canyon.
 Both my husband and I did it.
-Our grandson was only three years old.
+Our son was only three years old.
 He could have sat on his daddy’s lap and zipped the line with him, but he was too scared.
-He cried the entire time he was getting prepped to get on, but he didn’t have it, so the attendant took him back down the stairs and waited until we were done.
-That kid is now my ziplining buddy!!
+He cried the entire time he was getting prepped to get on, but he wasn’t having it, so the attendant took him back down the stairs and waited until we were done.
+The kid is now my ziplining buddy!
 He loves it as much as I do. $30 bucks to zip across the canyon!
 Best money spent.

-Me and Brody at New York Texas Zip Line – Overlooking City of Tyler
+Brody and I at New York Texas Zip Line – Overlooking the City of Tyler

 New York Zip Line Adventures – East Texas

-East Texas finest!
+Ziplining in East Texas at its finest!
 Brody and I have zipped the New York Zip Line course twice.
-The first time we zipped the 6-line course.
+The first time, we zipped the 6-line course.
 I told him that we would do the 9-line course the next time …and we did.
 So worth the extra money spent.
 The last line took us over a lake, which was so beautiful and lasted longer.
 If you’re in Tyler, pick up a coupon book and look for a coupon for $10 off ziplining.

 $60 – 6-line tour